PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

    | ``|`` Here I have defined when a new line has to be printed,
    | ``|`` so it looks like how I have specified it.

-   Or you use a empty line to serpeate the text
+   Or you use an empty line to separate the text

    from each other.

 The standard reST inline markup is quite simple, use:

 .. example:: reST inline markup